Coffin corner (aerodynamics): Aerodynamic basis

 Consideration of statics shows that when a fixed-wing aircraft is in straight, level flight at constant-airspeed, the lift on the main wing plus the force (in the negative sense if downward) on the horizontal stabilizer is equal to the aircraft's weight and its thrust is equal to its drag.
 In most circumstances this equilibrium can occur at a range of airspeeds.
 The minimum such speed is the stall speed, or VSO.
 The indicated airspeed at which a fixed-wing aircraft stalls varies with the weight of the aircraft but does not vary significantly with altitude.
 At speeds close to the stall speed the aircraft's wings are at a high angle of attack.

 At higher altitudes, the air density is lower than at sea level.
-Because of the progressive reduction in air density, as the aircraft's altitude increases its true airspeed is progressively greater than its indicated airspeed.
+Because of the progressive reduction in air density, as the aircraft's altitude increases, its true airspeed is progressively greater than its indicated airspeed.
 For example, the indicated airspeed at which an aircraft stalls can be considered constant, but the true airspeed at which it stalls increases with altitude.

-Air conducts sound at a certain speed, the "speed of sound".
-This becomes slower as the air becomes cooler.
+Air conducts sound at a certain speed, which becomes slower as the air becomes cooler.
 Because the temperature of the atmosphere generally decreases with altitude (until the tropopause), the speed of sound also decreases with altitude.
-(See the International Standard Atmosphere for more on temperature as a function of altitude.)

 A given airspeed, divided by the speed of sound in that air, gives a ratio known as the Mach number.
 A Mach number of 1.0 indicates an airspeed equal to the speed of sound in that air.
 Because the speed of sound increases with air temperature, and air temperature generally decreases with altitude, the true airspeed for a given Mach number generally decreases with altitude.